VORPCORE/vorp_lib/README.md

 ### Blip Management

+create blips instanced to your script using methods
+- coords
+- entity
+- area
+- radius

 ### Utility Functions

 ### Register Game Events
+listen to game events and register only what you need
-- Life cycle manegement
+- Life cycle manegement with methods

 ### Register Inputs
+listent to inputs register only what you need

-- Life cycle manegement
+- Life cycle manegement with methods

 ### Register Prompts
 - Life cycle manegement

 ### Game Notifcations
+incorporated when you import the lib

+### Vorp Core
+Core is export is accessible when you import the lib

 ### Commands
 - Life cycle manegement
-- track of commands registered

 ### DataView
+import data view to your projects

 ### Object-Oriented Programming (OOP) System
 Implement OOP in Lua with: